TeoKa/teoka.github.io/README.md

 ## ABOUT ME

-I am Friendly, Autonomous, self-driven, team player, adaptable, and fast learner (Jump to my [CV](https://teoka.github.io/career/CV.html)).
+I am Friendly, Autonomous, self-driven, team player, adaptable, and fast learner (**Jump to my [CV](https://teoka.github.io/career/CV.html)**).

 ## Professional Side

-- Product Manager with expertise in Payments, Robotics, and Software Development and Life Cycle.
+- **Product Owner** with expertise in Payments, Robotics, and Software Development and Life Cycle.
 - Background in Robotics & Automation (PhDLINK), with strong analytical and problem-solving skills.
 - Experienced in working with international teams (Jakarta, Paris) and Agile methodologies.
 - Passionate about innovationLINK, with a track record in competitionsLINK.